daoli/highcharts/README.md

 ## Meteor Wrapper for HighCharts with a helper

-This is similar to maazali:highcharts, except that the latest Highcharts is included and it supports client side exports.
+This is similar to maazalik:highcharts, except that the latest Highcharts is included and it supports client side exports.

 Add to your Meteor app